learnlatex/learnlatex.github.io/es/more-08.md

 <!-- {% endraw %} -->

 ## Alineación de números en columnas

-The alignment of numbers in tables can be handled by the column type `S` that is provided by the `siunitx` package.

 La alineación de los números en las tablas puede ser gestionada por el tipo de columna `S` que proporciona el paquete `siunitx`.